criteo/haproxy-spoe-auth/README.md

     curl -u "john:badpassword" http://app1.example.com:9080/

     # This domain is protected by OpenID Connect.
 This should redirect you to the authorization server where you can provide the same credentials as above.
-    Visit http://app2.example.com:9080/ in a browser
+    # Visit http://app2.example.com:9080/ or http://app3.example.com:9080/ in a browser.
+They are two different applications
+    in order to test SSO.
+Note: Dex seems not to provide this feature though but Okta does for instance.

-    # Once authenticated and consent granted, your redirected to app2.
+    # Once authenticated and consent granted, your redirected to the app.

+    # One can also visit http://app2.example.com:9080/secret.html or http://app3.example.com:9080/secret.html to verify the
+    user is properly redirected as requested before authentication.

 Trying to visit the website protected by LDAP in a browser will display a basic auth form that you should fill before being granted the rights to visit the page.
 With OpenID Connect, you should be redirected to the Dex